ml-ME-gatech/modeling_tungsten/README.md

 The state properties $k(T),S_t(T),S_{u,0}(T),\varepsilon_{u,0}(T)$ are modeled empirically using data reported in scientific literature along with standard methods and techniques from linear regression analysis in the folder [engineering_models](./engineering_models/).

 The isothermal recrystallization fraction $X(t,T)$ is highly nonlinear in both arguments, and the paramters for the model of $X(t,T)$ are estimated using bayesian statistics and MCMC methods, detailed in the notebooks in [recrystallization](./recrystallization/).

-Both of these subfolders have `README.md`'s with more detailed information regarding the model estimation procedures, and description of the results.

 ### Path Function Estimation
 Leveraging the principle of additivity, a simple extension to the isothermal recrystallization fraction $X(t,T)$ leads to the nonisothermal recrystallization fraction $Y(T(t))$ in continuous closed form, developed and validated [here](./recrystallization/nonisothermal_modeling/).